shiltemann/training-material/topics/proteomics/tutorials/clinical-mp-data-verification/tutorial.md

 ## Sub-step with **Query Tabular**

-We will use the Query Tabular tool (**cite tool***) to search the PepQuery-verified peptides against the concatenated dataset that contains peptides and proteins from SearchGUI/Peptide and MaxQuant.
+We will use the Query Tabular tool to search the PepQuery-verified peptides against the concatenated dataset that contains peptides and proteins from SearchGUI/Peptide and MaxQuant ([Johnson et al., 2018](https://doi.org/10.12688%2Ff1000research.16450.1)).

 > <hands-on-title> Querying verified peptides </hands-on-title>
 >